TypeErrorDev/TypeErrorDev/README.md

-- 👋 Hi, I’m @TypeErrorDev and I've just started my self taught journey to becoming a Front End Developer.
+- 👋 Hi, I’m TypeErrorDev and I've just started my self taught journey to becoming a Front End Developer.

 - 👀 I’m interested in always improving the environment I'm in, whether its outside, in school, or at work.
 My daily goal is to ensure that I contribute to the improvement of my environment, and to always learn something to better myself.